mehtaporc/8digits-For-Joomla-Module/ReadMe.md

 #DESCRIPTION

-This module helps you integrate Wordpress with 8digits behaviour management system.
+This module helps you integrate Joomla with 8digits behaviour management system.

 #INSTALLATION